Giacomo-R/ADM-HW5/README.md

 # ADM-HW5

 In this repository you can find the answers to the **5th Homework** of Algorithmic methods of Data Mining.
-This Homework was carried out by Giacomo Ruà, Giulia Casale e Edoardo Proverbio.
+This Homework was carried out by Giacomo Ruà, Giulia Casale e Edoardo Ulrich Proverbio.

 ## Content